0.9 C

 Bromma churchyard: A place of remembrance

 With a total area of five hectares, Bromma Churchyard has been used for burial since the Middle Ages.
 The church is surrounded by this lovely churchyard, which offers guests a calm and serene environment in which to explore.
 In addition, the churchyard provides a window into the region’s history with its approximately 8,000 monuments and graves.
-It is a moving location for introspection and remembering.
+It is a moving location for introspection and memory.

 Plan your visit to Bromma Church